mlinnen/halloweenscare/README.md

 ## Play Media
 This project is designed to play a video or sound based on an MQTT message that comes in.

-## Motion Detector (Coming Soon)
+## Motion Detector
-This project is designed to detect motion and publish an MQTT message
+This project is designed to detect motion and publish an MQTT message.

+## Scene Controller (Coming Soon)
+This project is the glue between the devices.
+You can have individual devices sending commands directly to other devices but I like to make my devices stand alone and have a controller orchestrait the whole scene by interperating sensor data and determining what devices should be triggerd.
+The controller basically listens for MQTT messages and decides what MQTT messages need to be published to fire the animatonic devices.

 ## MQTT Broker
 Most of these projects communicate with one another using [MQTT](http://www.mqtt.org).
 You will need to setup an MQTT broker in order to